 For 3/8" sheet stock

 The new backing plates were machine cut from G-10.
 This proved to be a good choice since the mounting holes required adjustment when fitting.
 Steel backing plates would have easily damaged the bolt threads in this process.

 We also found that by adjusting the position of the openings the chainplates will fit better on the knees.
 In one case (starboard aft lower shroud) the opening was moved nearly 1/2" forward.
-A laser cut acrilic template was used for fitting at each position.
+A laser cut acrylic template of the new chainplate was used for fitting at each position.

 Work was delayed over most of the winter because of the weather.
 This was probably good as it took a long time to work out the process of rebuilding the chainplate opennings.
 It also gave the exposed balsa core a good chance to dry.